ajmcm/ajmcm.github.io/_posts/2025-03-30-deleting-reminders-apple.markdown

 ## Why is it so hard

-I looked at my reminders app today, which had about 650 reminders marked as uncomplete, and knowing there was no way in the app to mark them all complete en-masse, I was about to sweep them under the rug again.
-Then in a moment of clarity, I decided I should do something about it.
-So here's a little AppleScript you can use to mark all reminders complete in one fell swoop.
+I looked at my reminders app today, which had about 650 reminders marked as uncomplete.
+It only became this bad as instead of marking reminders as complete when they popped up on my phone, I just swiped them away (thinking it effectively did the same thing).
+Eventually I discovered that they in fact weren't completed, and there didn't seem to be a way to set them all as complete en-masse.
+So, looking at my 650 reminders and knowing this, I was about to just sweep them under the rug again.
+Then in a moment of clarity, I decided I should actually do something about it.
+Here's a little AppleScript you can use to mark all reminders complete in one fell swoop.

 ## The script